Table of Contents Show

-Many people say they have the best pizza in New Havens due to hard water, making the dough more elastic.
+Many people say they have the best pizza in New Havens due to the hard water, making the dough more elastic.
 It’s a fantastic beginning story; however, it’s now no longer what makes a pizza better than each different style of pizza throughout the country.

 The dough goes through a prolonged fermentation procedure at most New Haven-style pizzerias.
 It’s refrigerated for a single day before bringing it to room temperature for baking, which leads to a denser and crispier crust.
 Speaking of crust, the coal-fired ovens are a part of the pizza magic.
 The intensely hot brick oven is liable for charring the pizza and giving it that excellent taste.